berkiyo/todoify/README.md

 # infinity-app
 📅 A day counter app that is simple and elegant.
-(Xcode Version)
+(Swift Playgrounds Version)

 ## What does it do?